-- The southbound cycle lane on Featherston St has been extended between Bunny St and Balance St
+- Southbound cycle lane on Featherston Street has been extended between Bunny Street and Ballance Street.

-- New ramps have been added to Chaffers Street And Johnston Street to make it easier for bikes to ride up the kerb onto the waterfront
+- Kerb ramps on Chaffers Street and Johnston Street to make it easier to cross to the waterfront.

-- People on bikes will soon have their own crossing and signal – separate from pedestrians – at the intersection of Tory and Cable Streets and also at the intersection of Willeston Street and Jervois Quay
+- People on bikes will soon have their own crossings and signals – separate from pedestrians – at the intersections of Tory and Cable streets and Willeston Street and Jervois Quay.

-- A dual pedestrian/bike crossing is being completed on Jervois Quay between the Michael Fowler car park and St John’s Bar
+- A dual pedestrian/bike crossing on Jervois Quay between the Michael Fowler car park and St John’s Bar.

 It’s getting better all the time!

-Get the latest on larger bike projects - visit transportprojects.org.nz
+Get the latest on bigger projects that are improving cycling in Wellington - visit transportprojects.org.nz